pazvives/DL-SP22-Project/README.md

        Use this option to run the script with different LR's.

   Notes on replicating our results:
      Our best model was the result of different runs:
-     - [TODO, PAZ TO ADD]
+     - [TODO PAZ: Complete with the details of our final run]